christian-reichart/svg-chameleon/README.md

 }
 ```

 Provided you wrap the SVG with a ```<div class="circle-wrapper>```, the CSS above would result in the circle having a blue fill (general color for this SVG), a red outline (specific color overriding the original green and the general blue) and a stroke-width of 4 (the original value since no variable was specified).
-You can also set transitions on the SVG for smooth animations (when you want to do hover effects for example).
+You can also set transitions on the SVG for smooth animations.
 See options below.

 > Note: The specific namings (like ```--svg-custom-color-1```) are scoped to each SVG, meaning color-1 on one SVG doesn't necessarily have to be color-1 on another SVG.
 If you want consistent variables for specific colors, you can set custom vars in the options.